Explore Islay

 The Kildalton Cross: Context for Visitors

 The Kildalton Cross stands in the graveyard of Kildalton Church on the south-east coast of Islay, roughly 8 miles east of Ardbeg, and has stood in that location since it was carved in approximately 800 AD.
 It is a ringed high cross carved from a single block of blue-grey epidiorite, standing 2.65 metres high.
 The quality and condition of the carving — Old Testament scenes on the west face, interlaced knotwork on the east, a Virgin and Child in the central roundel — is exceptional for its age and outdoor situation.
 It is one of only two surviving 8th-century ringed high crosses in Scotland and is listed by Historic Environment Scotland as a Scheduled Monument.
 The site is open year-round, free, and rarely crowded.
-The Kildalton Shoreline Walk from Port Ellen (see walking guide) provides the most scenic approach; driving directly from Port Ellen to Kildalton takes about 20 minutes on a single-track road.
+The Three Distilleries Pathway from Port Ellen (see walking guide) provides the most scenic walking approach — 3.5 miles of shoreline path past Laphroaig, Lagavulin, and Ardbeg, then a short connecting road section to the cross.
+Driving directly from Port Ellen to Kildalton takes about 20 minutes on a single-track road.
+From the cross itself, the Kildalton Shoreline Walk continues for a further 1.5 miles to Ardmore Point — a quiet coastal stub worth pairing with the visit.

 Detail